-Visual Marking Systems recently attended the annual NAFEM Show (North American Association of Food Equipment Manufacturers) in Orlando.
-With 500+ foodservice equipment and supplies manufacturers represented and more than 10,000 industry professionals in attendance, it’s safe to say that the industry is growing!
-With all the options available, whether you’re a food equipment manufacturer, electronics designer, in the HVACR industry or producer of medical equipment, it is more important than ever for you to visually stand out among your competitors.
-One way to enhance your product is to add a customized graphic overlay or nameplate.
-As a leader in the graphic design and printing industry for more than 50 years, producing pressure sensitive labels, decals, nameplates, overlays, embossed keypads, and roll labels, we’re happy to share some insight into what materials and features will work best for your equipment decals.
+With all the options available, there’s a lot to keep in mind when selecting materials for OEM graphics and overlays for your industrial equipment.
+Whether you’re a food processing equipment manufacturer, electronics designer, producer of components for the HVAC industry or medical devices, it is more important than ever for your products to visually stand out among your competition.
+One way to enhance your product is to add customized graphics.
+As a supplier of pressure sensitive labels, decals, nameplates, overlays, embossed keypads, and roll labels, we’ve been a leader in the graphic design and printing industry for more than 50 years, and we’re happy to share some insight into what materials and features will work best for your equipment decals.

-There is a lot to consider before finalizing your overlay design.
+There is much to consider before finalizing your overlay design.
 First, you’ll need to consider which material is best to use for the overall quality, aesthetics and function you desire.
 The material you choose will depend on your company's budget, but more important is the type of environment your equipment will be used in.
-Depending on your specific requirements, here are some things to consider before you choose the material that best fits your needs.
+Depending on your specific requirements, here are some questions to consider before you choose the material that best fits your needs.

-The most common materials used for equipment overlays and nameplates are vinyl, polycarbonate, polyester, and metal.
-Rigid or flexible materials like polycarbonate, polyester and vinyl tend to offer cost-saving alternatives compared to expensive metal nameplates.
+The most common materials used for industrial overlays and OEM decals are vinyl, polycarbonate, polyester, and metal.
+Rigid or flexible materials like polycarbonate, polyester and vinyl tend to offer cost-saving alternatives compared to more expensive metal options.

-Metal: Metal can be a very durable material choice, but can be quite costly when compared to durable plastic alternatives.
+Performance qualities: Metal can be a very durable material choice, but can be quite costly when compared to durable plastic alternatives.
 Metals are available with and without adhesive.
-Like polyesters, metals can withstand excessive heat and are commonly used for nameplates, serial tags and product identification, however they are susceptible to rust and sometimes fading.
+Like polyesters, they can withstand excessive heat, however they’re susceptible to rust and sometimes fading.